sig-gis/SEPAL-CEO/docs_OpenMRV/MosaicGenerationSEPAL.rst

 2.1 Pre-requisites
 ===================

 * A SEPAL account.
-Please check under tool "SEPAL" here on OpenMRV for an introduction to SEPAL.
+Please check the tutorial "An introduction to SEPAL" under tool "SEPAL" here on OpenMRV.
 * A GEE account.
-Please check under tool "SEPAL" here on OpenMRV for an introduction to SEPAL.
+Please check the tutorial "An introduction to SEPAL" under tool "SEPAL" here on OpenMRV.

 3. Tutorial: Mosaic generation in SEPAL
 ----------------------------------------